Simharasi: Soundtrack

 Music was composed by S. A. Rajkumar and released on Aditya Music.
-Except for three new songs (Pedalante, Sathyabhama and Telusa), only two songs (Rani Rani and Amma Ane) from the original film Maayi was retained.
-Pedalante and Sathyabhama was remade from Rajkumar's own songs Pachcha Mannu and Kumbakonam Sandhai from Tamil film of same name.
-Telusa Nesthama was remade from Rajkumar's own song "Enakkoru Snehithi" from Priyamaanavale.
+Two songs ("Rani Rani" and "Amma Ane") from the original film Maayi were retained from the songs "Ola Ola" and "Sooriyane", respectively.
+"Pedalante" and "Sathyabhama" was remade from Rajkumar's own songs "Pachcha Mannu" and "Kumbakonam Sandhai" from Tamil film of same name.
+"Telusa Nesthama" was remade from Rajkumar's own song "Enakkoru Snehithi" from Priyamaanavale.